skypjack/entt/docs/md/entity.md

 the core part of the whole library.<br/>
 The project is composed of many other classes in addition to those describe below.
 For more details, please refer to the inline documentation.

+# Pools

+In `EnTT`, pools of components are made available through a specialized version of a sparse set.

+Each pool contains all the instances of a single component, as well as all the entities to which it's assigned.
+Sparse arrays are also _paged_ to avoid wasting memory in some cases while packed arrays are not for obvious reasons.<br/>
+Pools also make available at any time a pointer to the packed lists of entities and components they contain, in addition to the number of elements in use.
+For this reason, pools can rearrange their items in order to keep the internal arrays tightly packed and maximize performance.

+At the moment, it's possible to specialize pools within certain limits, although a more flexible and user-friendly model is under development.

 # The Registry, the Entity and the Component